kkibria/my_cookbook/src/topics/crspltapp.md

 # {{page.title}}

+The traditional way is using a multi-platform UI library.
+GTK4 is an example for such library from gnome project.
+However it requires lot of coding to provide plumbing between different components.

-One of the most convenient way to build cross platform apps is to web technology for the frontend user interface.
+However, another most convenient way to build cross platform apps is to use web technology for the frontend user interface.
 This a well understood technology and as such the gui can be built with standard web page design tooling.